collapsed-stacks/startups/questions/5677/where-can-i-find-private-funding-lending.md

 - tagged: `startup-costs`, `funding`
 - score: 3

-<p>Asides from the obvious few options with a quick google search.
+Asides from the obvious few options with a quick google search.
 1. SBA
 2. Banks
-3. Friends and Family</p>
+3. Friends and Family

-<p>How can a person find start up monies to get a business off the ground. under 100k is not to difficult however as soon as you pass that point it is much more difficult.
-Is there locations where investors can find about ideas and projects and get directly in touch with the individual. </p>
+How can a person find start up monies to get a business off the ground. under 100k is not to difficult however as soon as you pass that point it is much more difficult.
+Is there locations where investors can find about ideas and projects and get directly in touch with the individual.

 ## Answer 5953